Complete HGV Driver Guide UK – Training, CPC & Driving Laws

 Class 1 Key Facts:

-✓ Driver CPC modules required
+✓ Driver CPC usually required for professional work

 🚚 Category C — Class 2 HGV Licence